akshaybadola/hooks/README.md

 # hooks

-Envisioned while designing a computer vision this is a a meta programming experiment for routines that can be outside the standard workflow of a program.
+Envisioned while designing a computer vision project this is a a meta programming experiment for routines that can be outside the standard workflow of a program.
 I had thought of this idea for arbitrary injection of code in existing objects.
 The point of this whole thing